-RTOs Considered but not Recommended for Adoption in this Action Plan
+RTOS onsidered but not Recommended for Adoption in this Action PlanTopics Considered but not Recommended for RTOS

-Appendix A: RTOs Considered but not Recommended for Adoption in this Action Plan
+Appendix A: RTOs cConsidered but not Recommended for Adoption in this Action Plan Topics Considered but not Recommended for RTOs

-Throughout the Action Plan update, several objectives were considered and evaluated but ultimately not carried forward into this Action Plan update.
+Throughout the Action Plan update, several topics-objectives were considered and evaluated but ultimately not carried forward into this Action Plan update.
 These potential metrics and RTOs were found by CCTA and its consultants to be difficult to quantify and track in the Action Plan due to lack of available data.
-Should new data become available, they could potentially be tracked and added in future updates.
+Should new data become available, they could potentially be tracked and added in future updates. for evaluation were mentioned and pursued, but ultimately CCTA recommended not to include them in the Action Plan.
+These topics mainly regard potential metrics and RTOs, like those in Chapters 5 through 11, that CCTA and its consultants determined were not feasible to track in the Action Plan but could potentially be tracked in the future.